pitosalas/cleancont/output/2007-05-02-this-has-got-to-be-a-joke-8220appendectomy-through-the-mouth8221.md

 ---
 title: "This has got to be a joke: “Appendectomy through the mouth”"
-subtitle: "Check out [this post](http://feeds.feedburner.com/~r/boingboing/iBag/~3/113698776/appendectomy_throu..."
+subtitle: "Check out this post"
 category: "298"
 tags: []
 date: "2007-05-02"